 If you love banana bread but always want a little more, this coconut banana bread is it.
 Loaded with chopped nuts loads of dried coconut, this tropical treat is a fun twist on a classic recipe!

-This Chocolate Walnut Banana Bread is so delicious, moist and tender with a chocolatey and nutty flavor and wonderful aroma.
+This Chocolate Walnut Banana Quick Bread recipe is so delicious, moist and tender with a chocolatey and nutty flavor and wonderful aroma.
 Great as breakfast, dessert or mid-day snack.

 More Banana Bread Recipes…